aras-p/aras-p.hugo/content/blog/2023/09-gs-intro.md

  about Gaussian Splats, is data size and memory usage.
 Yeah, rendering is nice, but this bicycle scene above is 1.5GB of data on-disk, and then at runtime it needs some more (for sorting, tile based rendering etc.).
  That scene is six million blobs in space, with each of them taking about 250 bytes.
 There has to be some way to make that smaller!
+Actually the Dreams talk above has some neat ideas.

  *Maybe I should play around with that.
 Someday!*